-10 examples of effective event registration pages from leading brands:
+15 examples of effective event landing pages from leading brands

 Your audience has a lot of events they can choose from.
 So how do you show them yours is the best?
 Follow this example from Money 20/20 and add trust-building indicators like recognizable brands to let visitors know you’re at the top of your field.

-Adding these references adds credibility to your event and helps it stand out from a sea of copycats.
+These references add credibility to your event and help it stand out from a sea of copycats.
 So go ahead and brag.
 Doing so will more than likely boost landing page conversions.

 Key Takeaway: Choose your most important affiliation and prominently display it just below the form on your event registration page.

 In this example, MagentoLive focuses on an action-oriented landing page UX design.
 Their site flow streamlines the visitor’s experience by offering them a variety of actions.
-If the prospect is not ready to register at first glance, they have a few different actions they can take.
+If the prospect is not ready to register at first glance, they can take a few different actions.

-Key Takeaway: Create multiple visitor experience tracks by optimizing your landing page flow to enable a variety of user actions.
+Key Takeaway: Create multiple visitor experience tracks by optimizing your landing page flow to enable various user actions.

-There are more options below the fold that are targeted toward groups and industry insiders, but it’s likely that future prospects won’t even need to scroll and find them.
+More options below the fold are targeted toward groups and industry insiders, but, likely, prospects won’t even need to scroll and find them.
 Instead, they’ll simply select this first option since it has been tailor-made for them.

 Key Takeaway: Streamline your ticketing presentation by showing the most popular option first, keeping it free from the distractions created by other packages.